adunis/globe-seekers-vault/locations/Globeseekers I/Materia.md

 ### he Influence of the Curse of Voracity on Non-Native Species

-When the ancestors of elves, dwarves, gnomes, and other species from distant planes first arrived in Materia, they were not bound by the **Curse of Voracity**.
+When the ancestors of elves, dwarves, [[Gnomes]], and other species from distant planes first arrived in Materia, they were not bound by the **Curse of Voracity**.
 Their origins in other planes, untouched by the primal forces of Materia, allowed them to exist without the need to consume other living beings for sustenance.
 However, the Curse of Voracity, deeply rooted in the essence of Materia, is not simply a local phenomenon—it is a pervasive, insidious force that alters life itself over time.

 ***